BoltzExchange/boltz-backend/docs/api.md

     - `reverse.swaps.disabled`: means that all reverse swaps (from Lightning to the chain) are disabled
 - `pairs`: an object containing of the supported pairs of that particular Bolt instance.
 The keys of the values are the id's of the pairs and the values itself contain information about the trading pair:
     - `rate`: the exchange rate of the pair
-    - `limits`: a JSON object containing the minimal and maximal amount of a swap of that pair is allowed to have.
+    - `limits`: a JSON object containing the minimal and maximal amount that a swap of that pair is allowed to have.
 The numbers are denominated in the *quote currency* and in *satoshis for BTC and litoshis for LTC* (10^-8)
+        - `maximalZeroConf`: the maximal amounts that will be accepted as 0-confirmation by Boltz
     - `fees`: is a JSON object that has two different kinds of fees:
         - `percentage`: the configured percentage fee that is charged by Boltz
         - `minerFees`: are the miner fees that can be expected when locking up or claiming funds.
 These values are denominated in `sat/vbyte` and just estimations that are not actually enforced